 In autumn 2016, Springfield voters adopted CPA with a 1.5% surcharge.
-The ballot question was passed citywide by 62% and was approved in all eight wards, in every neighborhood, and in 63 of 64 precincts.
-CPA went into effect on July 1, 2017, and the first surcharge appeared on the January 2018 tax bills.
-After adopting the 2018 Community Preservation Plan, the CPC issued a call for Preliminary Applications.
-Thirty-two applications were received, of which thirty-one were determined to be CPA-eligible and invited to submit Full Applications.
-Twenty-six Full Applications were received, of which twenty-four were determined to be in adequate form.
-The CPC met with all 24 applicants during summer, 2018.
-One applicant dropped out, leaving 23 finalists.
-In its first year, which ended June 30, 2018, the CPA surcharge raised \$1,310,997.
-Requests, however, were nearly three times that amount.
-In October, the CPC sent 13 recommended projects to City Council.
+The ballot question was passed citywide by 62% and was approved in all wards, in every neighborhood, and in 63 of 64 precincts.
+CPA went into effect on July 1, 2017, and the surcharge appeared on the January 2018 tax bills.
+The first CPA projects in Springfield were recommended to City Council in autumn 2018.
+A second group of projects was recommended in autumn 2019.
+The City Council has approved 26 CPA projects to date.